-Larochette Castle belongs to the category of ruins among castles of Luxembourg, yet it was my absolute favourite.
+Larochette Castle belongs to the category of ruins, yet it was my absolute favourite Luxembourg castle.

 Maybe because ruins strike certain nostalgia in me and are so much better for pictures.
 The trick to getting this fabulous shot is to check for a lookout tower on the opposite hill and climb it.

 It stands proudly on the hill above the White Ernz stream.
 You have noticed a pattern by now, I’m sure :)